Imperfect quantum networks with tailored resource states

 \subsection{Entanglement topology and manipulation}

 As mentioned in Sec.~\ref{sec:Concepts}, the choice of the resource state in EBQNs must minimize storage; therefore, we choose a state with a single qubit per node.
 In \cite{morruiz2023influence}, several structures under a noise model consisting only of single-qubit depolarizing noise that ignores memory decoherence and timing and spacing effects were studied as resource states to achieve a Bell pair with the conclusion that high-dimensional cluster states are good candidates for this task.
-So, we consider an $N$-qubit $d$-dimensional cluster state as a resource state with a noise model that incorporates the same depolarizing noise and additional memory decoherence.
+So, in this work consider an $N$-qubit $d$-dimensional cluster state as a resource state with a noise model that incorporates the same depolarizing noise and additional memory decoherence.

 To achieve a Bell pair from a cluster state, first, we choose the path to connect the two target qubits.
 We aim for the shortest one as the results in \cite{morruiz2023influence} show that the number of measurements required in the manipulation directly impacts the noise of the Bell pair.
 There are two kinds of qubits involved in the manipulation, the ones surrounding the path and the ones inside the path.
 We refer to them as \textit{outer} and \textit{inner} neighbors, respectively.
 The outer neighbors are measured in the $\sigma_z$ basis, as one wants to disconnect the target qubits and the inner neighbors from the rest of the cluster.
 This leads to a one-dimensional cluster with the targets at the ends and the inner neighbors in between.
 Then, for the measurement of the inner neighbors, multiple sets of measurement patterns achieve the target Bell pair.
 The choice of such a measurement pattern leads to different noise maps acting on the target Bell pair, which in turn may result in different fidelities.
 Therefore, we do not consider one fixed measurement pattern, but we rather analyze the impact of choosing different measurement patterns to pick an optimal one for the particular setup.
 In Fig.~\ref{fig:manipulation}, we graphically represent the manipulation for the one-dimensional case.